September gardens, sourdough focaccia recipe and beginner homesteading

 Sarita|An Off Grid Life

-Join our 12,000+ subscribers for tips, tools & tales from 11+ years of living off grid.
+Join my community for tips, tools & tales from 11+ years of living off grid.
 Practical & actionable advice on becoming self-reliant, no matter where you live.

 Read more from Sarita|An Off Grid Life